EidAbokor1/Wordpress-aws-clickops-app/README.md

 Understanding how AWS services interconnect, network security, load balancing, CDN caching, managed databases, and IAM permissions through hands-on deployment.

-## Screenshots
+## How to Build This

-See `/screenshots` folder for AWS Console configurations.
+See [SETUP.md](./SETUP.md) for complete step-by-step ClickOps guide with screenshots.